TheITVeteran/Agent2077/README.md

 npx tsx script/build.ts
 NODE_ENV=production node dist/index.cjs

 add the "--listen flag" to have it start serving on the local network.
+(When serving on the local network it is your job to make sure it is safe and secure, I do not recomend doing this on public wifi, only on your own private wifi or lan.)
 ```

 Open: